 As a recruiter, your job is multi-layered.
-It expands far beyond the scope of just “hiring people.”
+So, it expands far beyond the scope of just “hiring people.”
 Nowadays, you need to make sure you’re hiring for diversity.

-Effective recruiters seek out qualified candidates, assist with arranging interviews, negotiate salaries, review resumes, advise clients, and stay on top of current labor laws.
+Effective recruiters seek out qualified candidates and assist with arranging interviews.
+They also help to negotiate salaries, review resumes, advise clients, and stay on top of current labor laws.

 But most recruiters say hiring for diversity is key to achieving high-performing company goals.
 This includes recruiting people from different genders, cultures, religions, and orientations.

-Diverse teams come with unique perspectives — and set a standard for success and innovation.
-If you want to stay on top of the latest in hiring for diversity, here are 7 must-read books for recruiters (and some insight from pros who’ve read them).
+Remember, diverse teams come with unique perspectives — and set a standard for success and innovation.
+If you want to stay on top of the latest in hiring for diversity, here are 7 must-read books for recruiters.
+You will also find some insight from pros who’ve read them.

 “Sackett is a no holds barred kind of guy and was right on the money with calling out the challenges I’ve faced in the recruitment process with actionable advice you can utilize right away.
 The humor was an added bonus.”— Logan Mallory, VP at Motivosity.

 Sackett’s book helps readers understand the power of making their own mark in today’s society through the workplace culture they implement.
-There’s a perfect combination of traditional recruiting practices and a more progressive approach to tackling the process effectively.
+So, there’s a perfect combination of traditional recruiting practices and a more progressive approach to tackling the process effectively.

 Hiring for Diversity: The Guide to Building an Inclusive and Equitable Organization — by Arthur Woods and Susana Tharakan

 There’s an emotional essence that surrounds the content of this book.
 It draws you deeper into thought about assessing the systemic changes needed for hiring in an ever-changing, diverse world.
-This book gives you excellent tools and calls to action.
+So, this book gives you excellent tools and calls to action.

 “The Art of Service toolkit this book provides has been monumental to me.
 I’ve utilized the interview questionnaires time and time again, and the structure of the book helped me set up an organizational process that took away any overwhelm I had about this process.
 It also helped me make improvements in my business I hadn’t even realized I needed.”— Gates Little, President/CEO of altLINE Sobanco.